-- 6.1 Open the door to gain access to the catch. - 6.2 Use a 13mm A/F spanner to loosen the half lock nut on the outside of the appliance body.
-This will allow the dome catch to rotate in and out, see Diagram 8.
+6.2 Use a 13mm A/F spanner to loosen the half lock nuts either side of the appliance body.
+This will allow the dome catch to rotate in and out and move up and down, see Diagram 8.

 DO NOT undo the catch more than 3-4mm.